-Note The Sybase Replication Agent pdb\convert\datetime configuration parameter must be set before a table or procedure is marked for replication in an Informix, Microsoft SQL Server, or Oracle database.
-The trigger code performs the translation, and the Replication Agent uses that parameter value to determine how to create the trigger.
+Note The Sybase Replication Agent pdb\convert\datetime configuration parameter must be set before a table or procedure is marked for replication in a DB2 UDB, Informix, Microsoft SQL Server, or Oracle database.
+The Replication Agent uses that parameter value to determine how to configure the translation of the data from that specific table or procedure.